 16. Taguines Lagoon And Zipline At Mahinog

 The first zipline in the Island.
 The Zipline’s distance is more than 700m from Station 1 to Station 2.
 Fee of the Zipline would be PHP400 or $8 USD.

-If you love watching sunsets, you’ll love most of the places in Camiguin that are worth-visiting because of the view of the sunset.
+If you love watching sunsets, you’ll love most of the Camiguin tourist spots that are worth-visiting because of the view of the sunset.
 One is what the locals call the Secret Spot.
 However, you can watch the sunset everywhere in the island it would still be stunning.

 If you are up for an adventure, Mt.
 Hibok Hibok is the island’s most prominent feature.
 You can trek the mountain while getting to see its spectacular views and be blown away by the view of the crater lake.

 Check the weather in advance make sure you wake up early because the whole way can take until 7 hours.
 Bring water and proper shoes.
 If you can contact local guides will make things easier for you.